Welcome to the KYC Learn to Sail (LTS) programme.

-Our Term 4 2026 intake for the Learn to Sail Course is open for REGISTRATION.
+Our October 2026 intake for the Learn to Sail Course is open for REGISTRATION.

 Please contact Jess Harrison if you have any questions.
 LTS@kyc.org.nz or 021 646 401.

-Welcome to the KYC Learn to Sail (LTS) programme.
-This course provides an enjoyable and supportive introduction to sailing, including:
+This course provides an enjoyable and supportive introduction to sailing, including

 for the duration of the course and they are expected to take care of it like it is their own.